jk9936/Custom-CMS/Readme.txt

-CMS Panel is used to view, delete or update records of login table of Boomerang database.
+CMS Panel is used to view, delete or update records of login table of  database.

 To log-in:
 Use